OKR05 Industrial Stormwater

-You may use one report form for documenting all discharge points.
-However, you must develop a Quarterly Visual Monitoring Report form for your facility incorporating the entire reporting requirements for Visual Monitoring.
-You must collect a stormwater sample from each outfall/discharge point once per quarter and conduct visual monitoring of each of these samples.
-If you use DEQ reporting template, you must use one Quarterly Visual Monitoring Report form for each outfall to document your observations.
+No. You must collect a stormwater sample from each outfall/discharge point once per quarter and conduct visual monitoring of each of these samples.
+Use one Quarterly Visual Monitoring Report form for each outfall to document your observations.

 Do I need to document if there has been no discharge from a discharge point at our facility during the quarter?

 Yes.
 The visual monitoring is a part of the required comprehensive inspection.
-If there is no discharge from a discharge point until the next inspection this will need to be documented using the Visual Monitoring Form.
+If there is no discharge from a discharge point until the next inspection this will need to be documented.